dantogno/unity-scripting-upgrade/README.md

 This an [article](Documentation/unity-scripting-uprade.md) and accompanying sample project demonstrating new features available with Unity's .NET 4.x scripting upgrade.

+You can try a web build of the sample project here: https://nightcity.itch.io/whos-that

 The sample uses the Pokeapi: https://www.pokeapi.co/

 ### Audio credits